BlueCannonBall/Memrescue/README.md

 ```

 ## Configuring Memrescue
-You can edit any functionality in config.hpp, however you will need to compile Memrescue again.
+You can edit any of the options in `config.hpp`.
+However, you will need to compile Memrescue again.